nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. Teacher requests to add a grade for a student’s assignment by index.
-2. TAchy records the grade for the student’s assignment.
+2. TAchy records the grade for the student’s assignment and sets the assignment submission status as 'submitted'.

    Use case ends.